Amleth: Scandinavian legend

 It has frequently been assumed that the Scandinavian legend ultimately goes back to an Old Norse (Old Icelandic) poem of about the 10th century.

-Nevertheless, no such poem has survived, and the two 12th-century Latin versions of the story are the oldest source.
+Nevertheless, no such poem has survived, and the late 12th-century Latin version of the story told by Saxo Grammaticus is the oldest source.
+There are, however, striking parallels with Gaimar's 12th-century Anglo-Norman Lay of Haveloc and the subsequent English romance of Havelok the Dane.
+Like the story of Amleth, that of Haveloc is set in Jutland in a more or less maritime context.
+Both protagonists fake madness.
+Still, Haveloc has special abilities that we do not find in Amleth, such as a fire coming from his mouth during sleep, an oversized stature, a birth-mark indicating his royal descent and the ability to blow a miraculous horn.
+Comparable motifs emerge in the romance of Bevis of Hampton.
+Saxo Grammaticus must also have been inspired by the classical story of Brutus (see below).

 There was in addition an early modern (17th century) Icelandic version of the tale.
 Historian Thormodus Torfæus had asserted that a story of Amlodi was part of popular folklore in the mid-17th century, but it is unclear whether the early modern Icelandic tale is substantially influenced by Saxo's account, or if it represents an independent tradition derived from the unattested Old Icelandic source.

 Saxo's version

 Gervendill, governor of Jutland, was succeeded by his sons Horvendill and Feng.
-Horvendill, on his return from a Viking expedition in which he had slain Koll, king of Norway, married Gerutha, daughter of Rørik Slyngebond, king of Denmark; she bore him a son, Amleth.
+Horvendill, on his return from a Viking expedition in which he had slain Koll, king of Norway, married Gerutha, daughter of Rørik Slyngebond, king of Denmark; they had a son, Amleth.
 However, Feng murdered Horvendill out of jealousy and persuaded Gerutha to become his wife on the plea that he had committed the crime for no other reason than to avenge her of a husband who had hated her.
 Amleth, afraid of sharing his father's fate, pretended to be an imbecile.
 However, Feng's suspicions put him to various tests related in detail.
 Among other things, they sought to entangle him with a young girl, his foster-sister (the prototype of Ophelia), but his cunning saved him.
 However, when Amleth slew the eavesdropper hidden, like Polonius in Shakespeare's play, in his mother's room, and destroyed all trace of the deed, Feng was assured that the young man's madness was feigned.
 Accordingly, he dispatched him to Britain in company with two attendants, who bore a letter urging the country's king to put him to death.
 Amleth surmised the purport of their instructions and secretly altered the message on their wooden tablets to instead direct the king to kill the attendants and give Amleth his daughter in marriage.